sdelliot/firewheel/docs/source/cli/helper_docs.rst

 The path may be specified absolute or relative.
 If the path does not exist, an error message is printed.

-Some Model Components may provide an additional install script called ``INSTALL`` which can be executed to perform other setup steps (e.g. installing an extra python package or downloading an external VM resource).
+Some Model Components may provide an additional installation details which can be executed to perform other setup steps (e.g. installing an extra python package or downloading an external VM resource).
+This takes the form of either a ``INSTALL`` directory with a ``vars.yml`` and a ``tasks.yml`` that are Ansible tasks which can be executed.
-INSTALL scripts can be can be any executable file type as defined by a `shebang <https://en.wikipedia.org/wiki/Shebang_(Unix)>`_ line.
+Alternatively, it can be a single ``INSTALL`` script that can be can be any executable file type as defined by a `shebang <https://en.wikipedia.org/wiki/Shebang_(Unix)>`_ line.

 .. warning::

     The execution of Model Component ``INSTALL`` scripts can be a **DANGEROUS** operation.
     Please ensure that you **fully trust** the repository developer prior to executing these scripts.

 .. seealso::

-    See :ref:`mc_install` for more information on INSTALL scripts.
+    See :ref:`mc_install` for more information on ``INSTALL`` scripts.

 When installing a Model Component, users will have a variety of choices to select: